Dog Boarding: What You Need to Know

 • Ask where your dog sleeps and who watches them overnight.

-• Send vaccine records, feeding notes, medication details, and emergency contacts.
+• Send vaccine records, feeding notes, medicine details, and emergency contacts.

-• Start with a meet and greet before your first long trip.
+• Book a meet and greet before your first long trip.

 Frequently Asked Questions